FutongHan/socialweb/README.md

 We performed sentiment analysis with Textblob and emotion analysis with Textblob and NRC EmoLex.
 The script can be found at ``analyze.py``.
 It reads Tweets from database, performs analysis, and stores the result in ``results`` table of the MySQL database.

-Besides that, we also did cloud word, frequently and so on.
+Besides that, we also did word cloud, word frequency and so on.
 These can be found at jupyter files ending with ``.ipynb``

 ## Interactive Visualization